bcgov/GDX-Analytics/web_trackers/README.md

 ## GDX Analytics Snowplow Web Tracker Code

-This code demonstrates the inline Javascript to track web analytics events for CMS Lite, Wordpress, Search, and Standalone sites. **Please Confirm with GDX Analytics before add the tracker to a web site.**
+This code demonstrates the inline Javascript to track web analytics events for CMS Lite, Wordpress, Search, and Standalone sites. **Please Confirm with GDX Analytics before adding the tracker to your website.**

 It will connects to Snowplow Mini, which is used for development and testing.
 Once ready, the GDX Analytics Team will help you update it to the push data to the production Snowplow pipeline.